 I’ve been there – I get it…

 Want a keto cancer coach in your back pocket?
 How about your own personal Cancer Doula?
 One who understands the ins and outs of chemotherapy and medical treatments, and who is deeply passionate about eating well for maximum chemotherapy effectiveness and minimal side effects for you.

-A keto diet is not a cure for cancer, but it can be a powerful adjunct therapy, existing alongside chemotherapy and radiation.
+A keto diet is not a cure for cancer, but it can be a powerful adjunct therapy, existing alongside chemotherapy, radiation, and other cancer treatments.
 It can support wound healing from surgery and reduced inflammation throughout the body.
 Its use is evidence-based and research is continuing to prove its effectiveness.
 Never mind that it’s delicious and relatively easy to do.
 But there’s lots of keto diet misinformation out there and it’s important that you do it right for best results.